-How To Delete ALL Photos from your Android Device
+How To Delete ALL Photos from your Android Device [February 2021]

 Step One: Consider Backing Up Your Photos

-A quick note that, if all you’re looking to do is free up space on your device, Google Photos has an option that will delete all photos and videos from your device once they’ve been uploaded to the cloud.
-You simply slide open the menu on the left of the device, select “Free Up Space,” and the app will take care of the rest.
-For some of you, this may be all you need.
-For everyone else, move on down to step two, in which I’ve included two options.
+A quick note: If all you’re looking to do is free up space on your device, Google Photos has an option that will delete all photos and videos once they’ve been uploaded to the cloud.
+As you can see in the screenshot above, the option appears right under the Backup notification and allows you to click to make additional choices.

 Step Two: Deleting Your Photos